Multi-fixed point numerical conformal bootstrap: a case study with structured global symmetry

+In this paper we explore this question via a case study:\ the space of $d=3$ CFTs with global symmetry $O(N) \otimes O(M)$.
+Here, large-$N$ analysis predicts multiple fixed points, a feature which has no analogue in the simpler global symmetry groups mentioned above.
+We aim to maintain generality by using minimal spectral assumptions, based on those that were successful in isolating the critical theories in the $d=3$ $\mathbb{Z}_2$ and O($N$) cases.

-In contrast to the considerable bootstrap literature concerning theories with simple internal symmetries such as $\mathbb{Z}_2$ and O($N$), relatively little attention has been paid to $d=3$ theories with internal symmetry groups of direct-product form, such as $O(N) \otimes O(M)$.
-These are especially relevant in describing multicritical points in systems with competing ordered phases; improving our understanding of them could help to shed light on the possible phase diagrams of such systems, which include both the cuprate and iron-based families of high-temperature superconductors.
-There is a considerable literature on the physics of such product-group theories, including Monte Carlo treatments and large-$N$ calculations.
+Beyond the value of the $O(N) \otimes O(M)$ groups as case studies, there are other reasons for being interested in them.
+In particular, they are relevant in describing multicritical points in systems with competing ordered phases \cite{jaefari2010,fellows2012,eichhorn2013,hooley2014,eichhorn2014,borchardt2016}; improving our understanding of them could help to shed light on the possible phase diagrams of such systems, which include both the cuprate \cite{lee2006,fradkin2015} and iron-based \cite{dai2015,fernandes2019} families of high-temperature superconductors.
+Other methods are of course available for exploring the physics of such multicritical theories, including Monte Carlo treatments \cite{kawamura1992,gezerlis2013} and large-$N$ calculations \cite{pelissetto2001,moshe2003,marino2015}.
 However, the conformal bootstrap potentially has advantages over these methods, since (a) unlike Monte Carlo, it exploits from the beginning the fact that the critical theory is conformally invariant, and (b) unlike large-$N$ calculations, it is not dependent on a small-parameter expansion.